mayankmetha/HackingTools/README.md

 # hackingTools
-Scripts to perform basic ethical hacking
+Custom scripts used in ethical hacking

 #MIT License